 Caoimhin Kelleher came to the world through his Mum (Jacqueline Kelleher) and Dad (Ray Kelleher).
 He spent his childhood years in the city of Cork, Ireland.
 Caoimhin Kelleher’s family comprises Sporting talents.
 Starting off, his Late Dad (Ray) was a PE teacher.

 One of Caoimhin’s Brothers (Fiacre Kelleher) is a footballer.
 Another of his brothers (Tim Kelleher) is a scratch golfer.
 His older brother, Olan Kelleher, is a professional at hurling.
-Caoimhin Kelleher began his youth career as a striker with Ringmahon Rangers.
+Caoimhin Kelleher, like Filip Jorgensen, began his youth career as a striker with Ringmahon Rangers.

 While playing as a forward with the academy, Caoimhin Kelleher scored between 20 to 30 goals per season.
 His progression from a promising striker to an elite-level goalkeeper began with his father’s phone call.
 It all started when his academy lacked a goalkeeper.